webnizam/anpr-falcon-ai/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Emotion Detection Application by Falcons.ai
+## About The Automatic Number Plate Recognition Model with Falcons.ai

-In this project I wanted to test the capability of generating a full screen video background using the rear facing camera of my mobile device through a web browser.
-Then take certain stills of that live feed and save them to the device.
-This was all done using standard libraries for Bootstrap, Jquery, Javascript and CSS.
-The implementation was not very difficult or cumbersome at all.
+In this project I wanted to test the capability to identify, capture and extract the text of a license plate.

 <p align="right">(<a href="#top">back to top</a>)</p>